encode42/Packed/yellow/readme.md

 <div align="right">

 # Packed Yellow
-### Vanilla-styled performance improvements packed into the client.
+### Vanilla-styled performance improvements packed into the client or server.

 [![Modrinth Downloads Badge]][Modrinth] [![Support Badge]][Support]
 </div>

 ### ⚙️ Features
 This modpack focuses on improving the client-side performance, while maintaining a vanilla feel.
-All mods within this modpack work independently of servers and clients!
+All mods within this modpack work independently of servers or clients!